bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

 <figure>
     <img src="/uploads/which-compare-3.png" alt="Air fryer 'best' page with compare tray open with a number of products added to compare">
-     <figcaption>Air fryer 'best' page with a number of products added to the compare tray</figcaption>
+     <figcaption>An article page showing an advice product card and 4 products added to the compare tray</figcaption>
 </figure>

 ### Research